[symple_highlight color=”green”]Level : Beginner [/symple_highlight] [symple_highlight color=”green”]Reading time: 2 minutes[/symple_highlight]

-When do you use “la” and “le” in describing family and friends?
+When do you use “la” and “le” in describing family and friends in French?
 It may be confusing at first but it really is as simple as ABC.
 “La” is used when the subject is female and “le” is used when the subject is male.

 The hip hop American slang “boo” was actually coined from the French word “beau”, which is an adjective placed in front of a male noun.